cuducos/createnv/README.md

 Each block might one or more variable lines.
 The syntax requires a _name of variable_ using only capital letters, numbers, or underscore, followed by an equal sign.

-What comes after the equal sign is _optinal_.
+What comes after the equal sign is _optional_.
 This text is considered the default value of this variable.

 The human description of this variable is also _optional_.
-You can create one by using comment at the end of the line.
-That is to say, any text after a sequence of two spaces, followed by the `#` sign and one extra space, is the human description of that variable.
+You can create one by placing a comment at the end of the line.
+That is to say, any text after a sequence of **two spaces, followed by the `#` sign and one extra space**, is the human description of that variable.

-For example:
+##### Example

 ```
 NAME=